spack/spack/lib/spack/docs/getting_started.rst

     $ export PATH=`spack location --install-dir curl`/bin:$PATH

-External commands are used by Spack in two places: within core Spack, and in the package recipes.
-The bootstrapping procedure for these two cases is somewhat different, and is treated separately below.
+External commands are used by Spack in two places: within core Spack and in the package recipes.
+The bootstrapping procedure for these two cases is somewhat different and is treated separately below.

 ^^^^^^^^^^^^^^^^^^^^
 Core Spack Utilities